List of Monogatari characters: Karen Araragi

 In Suruga Devil, she became a high school student and has got near Araragi to the point that Kanbaru worries that their relationship will go down a wrong turn (in other words, incest).
 It also seems that when Karen went to high school, her and Tsukihi's 'Fire Sisters' duo was disbanded.

+After graduating high school, she became a police officer following her parents' footstep.
+She continued living in the Araragi household.